guiglass/Unreal_Engine_5_Live_Production_Example/README.md

 </p>
 It is now possible to use the APS Sidekick IOS app with your live production avatars!
 And also works for easily adding APS Sidekick facecap to MetaHumans.
 The <b>AvatarARKitReceiver</b> node can be added to the Animation Blueprint.
 This node is optional!
 <br><br>
 The Sidekick facecap app can be used to add facial capture to any .fbx or metahuman that includes facial blendshapes.
-Avatars that were built using the APS_SDK and having the FacecalLinker added in APS may be used to stream facecap data a corresponding live production avatar in UE.
-The default SK_Man avatar however does include all 52 ARKit shapes and will stream facecap data from the sidekick to metahumans (using the node setup shown above).
+Avatars that were built using the APS_SDK and having the FacecapLinker added in APS may be used to stream facecap data to a corresponding live production avatar in UE.
+The default SK_Man avatar however does include all 52 ARKit shapes and can be used to stream facecap data to metahumans (using the node setup shown above).
 <p align="center">
   <a href="https://raw.githubusercontent.com/guiglass/LUXOR/gh-pages/img/ue5_plugin/Sidekick121.png">
      <img width="25%" src="https://raw.githubusercontent.com/guiglass/LUXOR/gh-pages/img/ue5_plugin/Sidekick121.png">